• About The Emerald Palate

 Visit the Museum of Fright

 The Museum of Flight transforms into a spooky attraction every Halloween.
-You’ll find Halloween-themed games, a ghost scavenger hunt, a Halloween planetarium adventure, and spooky story time.
+On Oct 26 you’ll find Halloween-themed games, a ghost scavenger hunt, a Halloween planetarium adventure, and spooky story time.
 Costumes are encouraged, and kids 17 and under wearing them get in free.

 Check out a horror movie exhibit